 My 3rd and final area of concern; is the internal working of the chimney flue system.
 The flue system is designed to move hot gases from the hot water heater and furnace.
 For every 100,000 BTU of natural gas used in your home it will generate about 1 gallon of water.
 This moisture has to go somewhere, either up the chimney or it will condensate and leak back down into your home.
-Your Chimney flue may have be improperly sized for a new furnace or hot water heater replacement and possible is now running out onto the basement floor.
+Your Chimney flue may have be improperly sized for a new furnace or hot water heater replacement.
+It’s now possible for it to run out onto the basement floor.

-If the chimney flue is blocked this will also cause condensation water problems You may ask what could case this blockage, it could be broken chimney flue liners or bird nesting blockage/ This is why we always recommend a properly sized chimney cap along with a bird screening on every chimney top.
+If the chimney flue blocks this, it will also cause condensation water problems.
+You may ask what could case this blockage.
+It could be broken chimney flue liners or bird nesting blockage.
+This is why we always recommend a properly sized chimney cap along with a bird screening on every chimney top.

-To sum all of this up , we have identified the water problems, and I have offered you some reasonable solutions.
+To sum all of this up , we have identified the chimney leaking water problems.
+I have offered you some reasonable solutions.

-Now picture this with me, you have had a very busy day, your rather tired, it is 10:30 at night, you shut the TV off, your locking up the house and preparing to go upstairs to bed, then you hear that voice coming from upstairs saying t.
+Now picture this with me, you have had a very busy day, your rather tired.
+It is 10:30 at night, you shut the TV off and you’re locking up the house.
+As you prepare to go upstairs to bed, then you hear that voice coming from upstairs saying.

 … Honey hurry; get the buckets it is raining in our bedroom. ….
 And it’s on your side of the bed ;(